-After a lifetime as a cinematographer, in my 81st year I have pivoted to still photography.
+After a lifetime as a cinematographer, in my 81st year I pivoted to still photography.
 Two topics currently grab my playful eye:

 “Things” is a series about ordinary things we usually take for granted, often passing them by, unseeing.
 Some of these I put together entirely from scratch, such as “Books;” some are things I find and then place in a revealing combination of light and shadow, such as “Rust;” and some I find and seize their moment, such as “Faucet.”